 These pennant flags are printed on a panel and are super easy to assemble.
 They come in a pink/red/yellow option or blue/green.
 I’ve got four different options for making bunting using this pennant panel here.
 They’re so easy and come together quick!

 As you can see, the pennant flags come in two sizes on each panel.

 I’m so smitten with the mini size too!

 Don’t you just love those wee little Union Jack Pennants?

-I used some of the mini pennant flags to make a simple applique pillow and I’ll be sharing how I did it in an upcoming post. 🙂
+I used some of the mini pennant flags to make a simple raw-edge applique pillow.
+You can find the instructions for making this pillow and all of the Union Jack bunting here.

 I also have a stack of quilts designed with the Notting Hill collection including:

 A new version of my Summer Bunting quilt – this one is such a simple, project and beginner friendly and easily made with a Fat Quarter Bundle + the background yardage.
 You can find the pattern in my Pattern Shop.
 I have seen quilt kits available here and here.

 Second quilt is Palace Court which you can read more about and find the Palace Court pattern here.
 You can find kits for this quilt here.

 And finally, my updated Union Jack pattern called Regent Street – pattern info here.
 I’m working on a new pastel version of this quilt that I’ll share soon!
 This quilt is also perfect for a Fat Quarter bundle + yardage for borders and sashing.
 I’ve seen Regent Street kits available here and here.